Camilla Bellone

 Camilla Bellone (born c.
-1975) is an Italian neuroscientist and assistant professor in the Department of Basic Neuroscience at the University of Geneva, in Switzerland.
+1975) is an Italian neuroscientist and associate professor in the Department of Basic Neuroscience at the University of Geneva, in Switzerland.
 Bellone's laboratory explores the molecular mechanisms and neural circuits underlying social behavior and probes how defects at the molecular and circuit level give rise to psychiatric disease states such as Autism Spectrum Disorders.

 Early life and education

 Bellone was born in Italy in 1975.
 Bellone studied pharmacology at the University of Milano in 1998, and found a mentor in Monica Di Luca, a neuropharmacologist.
 She completed her Master's in Pharmacy.
 Bellone became fascinated by neuroscience and developed a passion for answering the many unknown questions about brain function.
 In Di Luca's lab, Bellone studied protein-protein interactions and signalling pathways in the postsynaptic compartment as well as the role of PSD-95 in neuronal stability and homeostasis.

 Bellone stayed at the University of Milano to begin her graduate studies exploring the molecular biology and structural composition of the synapse.
 Bellone realized that she wanted to go beyond protein-protein interactions and explore synaptic activity and dynamic function.
 Bellone reached out to Christian Lüscher at the University of Geneva because he was exploring synaptic plasticity and synaptic transmission.
 Lüscher accepted Bellone into his lab and the University of Milan continue to fund her PhD abroad, so Bellone moved to Geneva.
 After officially joining the Lüscher Lab in 2002, Bellone began studying synaptic physiology in the context of drug addiction.
-Bellone learned new techniques in electrophysiology by studying µ-opioid receptor physiology at the synapse and was then ready to answer her own questions about AMPA and NMDA receptor signalling within the midbrain dopaminergic reward circuitry.
+Bellone learned new techniques in electrophysiology by studying μ-opioid receptor physiology at the synapse and was then ready to answer her own questions about AMPA and NMDA receptor signalling within the midbrain dopaminergic reward circuitry.
 In Bellone's first author paper in 2005, she elucidate the mechanisms of long-term depression (LTD) in the glutamatergic synapses onto Ventral Tegmental Area (VTA) dopamine neurons.
 Upon activation of dopaminergic VTA synapses, Bellone found a metabotropic glutamate receptor mediated redistribution of AMPARs such that naive AMPARs were switched for GluR2 containing AMPARs leading to LTD. After this discovery, Bellone moved to an ex vivo model of cocaine addiction to understand the neuroplastic changes following cocaine abuse.
 Bellone found that cocaine caused significant increases in AMPA:NMDA ratio, a sign of neuroplastic adaptation, as well as a recruitment of AMPARs to the synapse that lack GluR2.
 However, Bellone was able to reverse this neuroplastic cocaine adaptation by stimulating mGluR1s.